GregGamer/magic-app/README.md

 x Fixing the search
 - Making a Filter for the search x Adding CRUD Functionality to the Archive Models
+- Adding a Modal to the Delete Button of the Archive Show Page
 - Rewriting the RawCard Model to Printing and Edition and CardFace and Ruling x Collection soll jeder einsehen können
 - Downloading Bulk Cards and Inserting into the Database